A Model for Topological p-wave Superconducting Wires with Disorder and Interactions: Introduction

 The topological invariant is often defined in a continuous Brillouin zone.
 This leads to difficulties when investigating finite-size and disordered systems, which has resulted in a multitude of different approaches \cite{PanSarma2021, Gergs2016method, decker2024density, prodan2010entanglement,bianco2011mapping, zhang2013coupling, Laflorencie1, Laflorencie2}.
 The occurrence of interfaces and (random) disorder generally affect the periodicity of the lattice.
 This has fueled the search for additional tools to classify topological phases using real-space techniques, eg. in one-dimensional wires \cite{Gergs2016method, del2023fractional, decker2024density, PanSarma2021}.
 Applied to interacting Kitaev wires, the real-space marker in \cite{del2023fractional} also revealed a fractional topological marker of a doubly critical Ising (DCI) phase far-from half-filling \cite{herviou2016phase, del2023fractional}.
-The DCI phase can be viewed in real space as a Majorana fermion liquid with two zero-energy Majorana fermion modes delocalized along the wires.
+The DCI phase can be viewed in real space as a Majorana fermion liquid with two zero-energy Majorana fermion modes delocalized along the wires \cite{LeHur_maj}.
 We emphasize that this phase may be engineered with two quantum Ising chains coupled through a spin interaction along $z$ direction \cite{QuantumIsingExp2022}.
-A correspondence between the wires and two coupled Bloch spheres links the DCI phase to a free Majorana fermion at one pole \cite{KLHonehalf,hur2022topological}.
-In this model, the recent work \cite{MajoranaTopological2024} showed the stability and protection of Majorana fermions \cite{KLHonehalf} towards disorder effects within a one-half fractional topological phase, as a result of transverse spin interactions \cite{HutchinsonKLH_2021}.
-Due to the close relationship between the DCI phase and the fractional phase of the Bloch-sphere model \cite{HutchinsonKLH_2021, del2023fractional}, we naturally wonder about the stability against disorder, taking into account that the transverse spin interaction does not have a simple analogue with fermions.
+A correspondence between the wires and two coupled Bloch spheres links the DCI phase to a free Majorana fermion at one pole \cite{KLHOneHalf,hur2022topological}. \lhreplace{On the spheres, the Majorana fermions \cite{KLHOneHalf} within the one-half fractional topological phase \cite{MajoranaTopological2024} are stabilized and protected from the disorder by transverse spin interactions \cite{HutchinsonKLH_2021}.} Due to the close relationship between the DCI phase and the fractional phase of the Bloch-sphere model \cite{HutchinsonKLH_2021, del2023fractional}, we naturally wonder about the stability against disorder, taking into account that the transverse spin interaction does not have a simple analogue with fermions.

 In this work, we generally address the stability of topological p-wave superconducting wires in the presence of {\it disorder} and {\it interactions} by developing analytical and numerical approaches associated to a real-space marker that we recently introduced in \cite{del2023fractional}.
 We envision that our work, eg. through the tools that we are developing, will be useful for realistic applications with Majorana fermions \cite{QuantumIsingExp2022, Delft}.